aary/cppsockets/README.md

 make install
 ```

-This will produce an archive called `cppsockets.a` that you should simply move
+This will produce an archive called `libcppsockets.a` that you should simply
-to the folder with the rest of your code.
+move to the folder with the rest of your code.
+Linking with this archive will
+link with the objects for this library.
 This will also produce symlinks to
 all the header files that you may need.

+** This is not a header only library, so you will have to link with
+`libcppsockets.a. **

 The header file `SocketUtilities.hpp` should be included wherever you use the
 functionality provided in this library.
 Consider making a link to this